promaxsolutions/lush-properties-platform-v2/replit.md

 ## Overview

 ProjectFlow is a modern full-stack web application for project management and tracking.
-It features a React frontend with TypeScript, an Express.js backend, PostgreSQL database with Drizzle ORM, and a comprehensive UI built with shadcn/ui components.
-The application allows users to manage projects with financial tracking, file uploads, and real-time dashboard analytics.
+It features a React frontend with JavaScript and Tailwind CSS, a Node.js/Express backend, MongoDB database with Mongoose ODM.
+The application allows users to manage projects with financial tracking and real-time dashboard analytics.
+The project has been restructured to use a traditional frontend/backend folder architecture with MongoDB for data persistence.

 ## User Preferences